Intrinsic and Apparent Singularities in Flat Differential Systems: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, the concepts of intrinsic and apparent flatness singularities have been defined.
-These notions are of paramount importance for trajectory planning through apparent singularities and avoiding intrinsic singularities.
+These notions are of paramount importance for global trajectory planning, namely planning through apparent singularities, avoiding intrinsic singularities, with the possibility of approaching them as close as possible.

-We have also exhibited a characterization of intrinsic singularities, which yields an effective algorithm for their computation.
-The approach relies on the hyper-regularity of the matrix $P(F)$ defined in the process of flat output computation.
+We have also shown that intrinsic singularities include a remarkable set, namely the points where the matrix $P(F)$ of the variational system, which plays a major role in the process of flat output computation, is hyper-singular.

-This analysis is examplified by the non holonomic car motion planning.
-In this context, we have explicitly constructed an atlas of flat outputs, which allows resolving all apparent singularities.
-The remaining singularity corresponding to the set of equilibria is intrinsic and cannot be resolved.
+This analysis is illustrated by the global motion planning of a non holonomic car.
+In this context, we have exhibited an atlas of flat outputs and a complex trajectory safely passing through all possible charts of this atlas.

-We have proven that this intrinsic singularity is the only one that necessarily appears in the process of computing flat outputs.
-More precisely this singularity corresponds to the points where $P(F)$ is not hyper-regular, a property shared by all possible flat outputs of this system.

-We also have demonstrated the practical interest of introducing a Lie-B\"acklund atlas by explicitly parametrizing a complex trajectory passing through all possible charts.

-Note finally that this approach may be used to compute the largest possible controllable set of a system.
+Note that this approach may be applied in the same way to other flat systems which do not belong to the class of nonholonomic systems.
+Moreover, it might be possible to extend it to the computation of the largest reachable set of a system.